RobertPRanney/Blog_Exploration/progress.md

 * Found issues with key inserts.
 Post json object has three fields that are dicts where the keys are just whatver garbage a person makes, and the values hold stuff like url.
 So lots of poorly formatted junk there.
 Made aggregates of these in data collection step.
 * Rewrote blog collectiion script, is more efficient when limiting size, and is utilizes threading, maybe could even make it multi processing and gather data super fast in the future.
 * Well, didn't understand storage/memory junk, asked tim and erich, now understand it better.
 New bigger instance, should do better this time.
 * Made a play set from first 100 possible urls, got 71 blogs to play with, dumped to csv file with mongo export, not sure if this is best way, ask tommorow.
+* Made progress on looking through structure and brain storming feature engineering

+##### 7/21 - Thursday
+* Looking through structure some more, chart all done and laid out
+* added comments to post collection, probably could have done them as insert to mongo, but I am crap at mongo so quick and lazy is add them to script and re collect
+* Change all arggrate dicts in collection to return list of keys
+* Collecting new database with comments on ec2 instance.
+This drastically increases the time of collection.
+Can get 20 posts per call, but getting comments then requires 20 mores calls.
+Yuck.
+Time maybe 10 hours, maybe time to think about multiple cores.

 * TO DO:
     1) polish resume, finsih structure chart of data, I keep getting confused, start thinking of way to filter to a usable amount of blogs.
 Investigate on small local subset.
+    2) If data is recollected maybe return list of terms keys instead of len()